 Currently, I have active research projects in the following areas:

 - Robot grasping: Robots are terrible at picking things up, humans do a pretty good job of it, but can't tell us how they do it.
 We are applying human-factors style analysis techniques in order to understand what mental models and local decision making process people use when performing grasping.
 In a practical sense, we bring people in and ask them to do grasping with a physical robot hand, then ask them questions (in the form of physical tasks) in order to get them to demonstrate their decision-making.
+We then transition this to a reinforcement learning algorithm which uses the sensing capabilities of the robot to determine how to mimic what the humans did.
 Ravi Balasubramanian

 - Privacy in robotics: As robots move into our offices and homes (both autonomous and tele-operated), what social conventions should they follow?
 What are our privacy expectations?
 If a plumber tele-operates a robot around your house to fix your sink, would it be weird if it went into the bedroom?
 Would you clean up the house before they robot "came over"?
 Or would you want the robot to filter the video feed so that the mess was hidden?
 Our goal is to understand privacy and social conventions *before* robots become ubiquitous, so that we can adapt the technology to fit what people want.
 Bill Smart, Frank Bernieri, Ross Sowell, Margot Kaminski, Matt Rueben, Averting Robot Eyes